maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/register-to-vote/voter-id-to-register.md

 - Utility, medical, or insurance bill
 - Official mail from any government agency

-**If you register by mail,** you must submit either your driver’s license number or State identification card number.
+**If you register by mail,** you must submit either your driver’s license number or state identification card number.
 If you don't have either of those, you will need to provide **one** of the following:
 - The last 4 digits of the your social security number;
 - A copy of a current and valid photo identification;
 - A copy of a current utility bill, bank statement, paycheck, government check, **or** other government document that shows your name and address.